-Respiratory therapists work under the direction of qualified physicians to assess, manage, treat, perform diagnostic evaluation, educate and care for patients with abnormalities and deficiencies associated with the cardiopulmonary system.
+Respiratory therapists work under the direction of qualified physicians to assess, manage, treat, perform diagnostic evaluation, and educate and care for patients with abnormalities and deficiencies associated with the cardiopulmonary system.

 Therapists are a unique blend of technically sharp, analytical thinkers and patient-centered caregivers.

-Some therapists focus on pediatric/neonatal care while others specialize in pulmonary rehabilitation and continuing care in patient homes or rehabilitative care facilities.
+Some therapists focus on pediatric/neonatal care, while others specialize in pulmonary rehabilitation and continuing care in patient homes or rehabilitative care facilities.